Vanille-N/meander.typ/ROADMAP.md

 - [ ] optimize the rectangles in ascii (need fewer of them for performance)
   - [ ] rotate + flip ascii map
 - [ ] adjust container default width + height to only take the remaining space, not 100%
-- [ ] new overflow option: repeat
+- [X] new overflow option: repeat
+- [ ] template("name") to include parts of a previously defined layout
-- [ ] still crashes when regions receives an empty sequence
+- [ ] validate compatibility between placement and overflow

 ## Threading
 - [ ] handle paragraph breaks